MicrosoftDocs/Hololens/hololens/hololens-insider.md

 Select **Confirm > Restart Now** to finish up.
 After your device has rebooted, go to **Settings > Update & Security > Check for updates** to get the latest build.

+### Update error 0x80070490 work-around
+If you encounter an update error 0x80070490 when updating on the Dev or Beta channel, try the following short-term work around.
+It involves moving your insider channel, picking up the update and then moving your Insider channel back.

+#### Stage one - Release Preview
+1. Settings, Update & Security, Windows Insider Program, select **Release Preview Channel**.
+2. Settings, Update & Security, Windows Update, **Check for updates**.
+After the update, continue on to Stage two.

+#### Stage two - Dev Channel
+1. Settings, Update & Security, Windows Insider Program, select **Dev Channel**.
+2. Settings, Update & Security, Windows Update, **Check for updates**.

 ## FFU download and flash directions
 To test with a flight signed ffu, you first have to flight unlock your device prior to flashing the flight signed ffu.
 1. On PC: